 Understanding the Responsibility of a Co-Signer

 Before you co-sign, you should understand what it entails.
 When you co-sign on a loan, you are pledging yourself to pay on the loan if the borrower doesn't pay.
 The main advantage of co-signing is that you can help someone else get the credit he or she needs.
-For example, co-signing for your child can help him or she get started down the path to good credit.
+For example, co-signing for your child can help them get started down the path to good credit.
 Your signature on the loan provides someone else a chance, since your good credit history offers reassurance to the lender that the debt will be repaid.

 There is, however, a downside.
 You should realize that you will be held responsible for a co-signed loan if the borrower doesn't pay.
 When the borrower misses a payment, the creditor can come after you because you agreed to be legally and financially responsible for the loan.
 For many people, this aspect of co-signing is enough of a drawback to avoid it altogether, even if it will help someone out.